 The Ultimate Guide: Rental Property Maintenance is broken down into 4 sections, one for each season, and covers what maintenance you should complete before the next season’s elements hit.

-You will also find a Rental Property Safety Checklist that will help you identify key areas to asses at your rental properties, to keep your properties safe and your renters happy.
+You will also find a Rental Property Safety Checklist that will help you identify key areas to assess at your rental properties, to keep your properties safe and your renters happy.
 Remember, providing safe and healthy living conditions for your renters is your legal responsibility as a property manager and owner.

 Flip through the free eBook on this page or download the PDF to reference later and discover the most comprehensive list of rental property maintenance for each season.